StackVista/stackstate-docs/develop/reference/stql_reference.md

 # Select all components in the "application" layer:
 layer = "application"

-# Select all components named either "appA" or "appB" that do not have a label "bck"
+# Select all components named either "appA" or "appB" that don't have a label "bck"
 name IN ("appA","appB") NOT label = "bck"

-# Select all components named "appA" that do not have a label "bck" or "test"
+# Select all components named "appA" that don't have a label "bck" or "test"
 name = "appA" NOT label in ("bck", "test")
 ```